 You will probably want to consider investing in a wireless microphone system, like the Sennheiser ew 112-p G3 or the Sony UWP-V1.
 The Sennheiser supports 1680 tunable UHF frequencies and the Sony provides 188 user-selectable frequencies.
 Either option provides plenty of latitude for avoiding signal interference, and both systems are available with a lavalier microphone.
 A wireless system is practically essential for any situation where you can't get yourself and the camera close to the action, which is a common problem given the nature of wedding coverage.
 Remember that you are there to document the event, not to be a part of it.

 Another essential bit of audio gear—especially if you are using a DSLR or any camera with a limited maximum clip length—is a portable digital recorder.
 The key practical benefit here is the ability to start recording and just let it roll for hours on end, which should easily cover you for the entire ceremony.
 A perennial favorite at this point, the Zoom H4n has seen many a videographer through more than a few wedding seasons.
 The H4n features built-in X/Y stereo mics and connectivity to external sources, including dual XLR/TRS combo jacks and a 3.5mm mini jack.
-The Tascam DR-05 is an entry-level option, which also features a 3.5mm jack.
+You can also choose to take it up a notch with Zoom’s H6 Handy Recorder, which offers four XLR/TRS combo jacks for up to six channels of audio.
+It also has the added ability to use interchangeable microphone modules to suit a variety of recording situations.
+For a true entry-level option, look no further than the Tascam DR-05, which also features a 3.5mm jack.
 Note that the mini jack is a popular interface for wireless microphone systems and a growing assortment of DSLR optimized microphones like the Røde VideoMic.

 Generally speaking, the carefully designed atmosphere of a wedding is someone else's job, and your job is to capture it as naturalistically as possible.
 That is one of the reasons why low-light performance is such a high priority for video cameras.
 Lighting a wedding is almost always a less than ideal situation for a videographer, but it is, in certain situations, a necessity.